shsagir/play-area-sync/docs/_WIP/object-storage.md

 ### Differences to AWS S3

 The Object Storage is tightly integrated with fortrabbit.
 You don't need to fight with complicated IAM rules and the AWS console.
 Most plugins & clients will work.
-Please keep in mind that the domain is always tight to our fortrabbit App, AWS Urls will not work for upload or HTTP access.
+Please keep in mind that the domain is always tight to our fortrabbit App, AWS URLs will not work for upload or HTTP access.
+The Object Storage uses the S3 protocol version 4.

 ### Deploying static assets to the Object Storage